jacekturek/MACHINE_LEARN_LINK_ASSESMENT/README.md

 Natural language processing (NLP) is a subfield of Artificial Intelligence (AI). /undesrtanding humans speech/. e.g. Gmail uses natural language processing (NLP) to discern which emails are legitimate and which are spam.
 #
-Regression could be established between good/not good - expect 2 groups of links.
+Regression could be established between 2 groups of links (like in tutorial).
 #
-In mu opition X = good links in searching machine create the M(m,s), hence I want 300 links to find the one interested (roughly).
-#ABC
+#ABC-